Kelly throws 7 strong innings, Arizona routs Padres 9-0

+SAN DIEGO (AP)Merrill Kelly is putting a strong finish on his rookie season with the Arizona Diamondbacks.

-SAN DIEGO (AP)Rookie Merrill Kelly pitched seven dominant innings and Josh Rojas hit a three-run double in the seven-run eighth for the Arizona Diamondbacks, who beat the lackluster San Diego Padres 9-0 Friday night.
+The 30-year-old right-hander pitched seven dominant innings and Josh Rojas hit a three-run double in the seven-run eighth for the Diamondbacks, who beat the lackluster San Diego Padres 9-0 Friday night.

 Arizona remained five games behind Milwaukee for the second NL wild card and also need to overtake the Chicago Cubs and New York Mets.
 The Diamondbacks have won four of their last six games after losing six straight.